goni676/lab-handbook/README.md

 # Laboratory Handbook

 ## Commands
+* Recovering Files from a Snapshot Using UNIX Command Line - [source](https://www.egr.msu.edu/decs/help-support/how-to/recovering_files_from_snapshot_using_unix_command_line)
+  1. Go to the directory where you want the recovered file located after you recover it.
+Within this, and all directories, is a hidden directory called ".snapshot".
+     This directory does not appear with "ls" using any options, but is accessible with "cd".
+  2. `cd .snapshot`
+  3. Type `ls` - You will see the hourly, nightly and weekly snapshot archives.
+     To see the timestamps associated with the creation of each of the snapshots, type `ls -lu`.
 * `vim`
    * To open a file in Vim: `vim filename`
    * Enter insert mode: Press `i` in normal mode to enter insert mode before the cursor.